 Do the wings work?
 Well, you could bounce off the limiter in fifth along Losail’s start/finish straight one-handed if you wanted and Honda says the new bike is a second faster around Sugo with them than without, so it’s probably a yes.

-For the first time the Big H have chased the big bhp figures and employed every weapon in their armoury to challenge its rivals - from clever chassis tech to electronic rider aids and advanced aerodynamics, all overseen by Project leader, Yuzuru Ishikawa, who knows his onions having developed Rossi’s '02 RC211V and the RC213V-S road bike.
+For the first time the Big H have chased the big bhp figures and employed every weapon in their armoury to challenge its rivals - from clever chassis tech to electronic rider aids and advanced aerodynamics, all overseen by project leader, Yuzuru Ishikawa, who knows his onions having developed Rossi’s '02 RC211V and the RC213V-S road bike.

 The new short-stroke motor dominates the riding experience.
-It’s now a rev-monster - so much so that the good stuff doesn’t really start to arrive until its screaming at 11,000rpm.
+It’s now a rev-monster - so much so that the good stuff doesn’t really start to arrive until it's screaming at 11,000rpm.
 That’s 500rpm more than the redline on the original '92 Blade.
 From there the inline four keeps on pounding your senses, all the way to 14,500rpm where it’s making a very un-Blade-like 214bhp at the crank.

 It takes time to get used to dishing out mechanical abuse on a bike that’s never needed to be revved before.
 It’s hard to get out of the habit of taking it around to just 12,000-13,000rpm, but if you want to exploit the Blade SP’s new superpowers you have to work for it.

-Let it fall out of the power mid corner and you’ll be flailing on the gear lever to get going again and that’s your lap gone, especially in slower corners, where, like the previous model first gear is sky high.
+Let it fall out of the power mid corner and you’ll be flailing on the gear lever to get going again and that’s your lap gone, especially in slower corners, where, like the previous model, first gear is sky high.

 The motor’s lack of low-down grunt isn’t filled in by clever ShiftCam systems, crossplane crank assistance or extra cubes.
 It could struggle against the BMW S1000RR, Yamaha R1, Ducati Panigale V4 and Aprilia RSV4 1100 Factory accelerating out of corners but keep the Honda’s motor screaming and it isn’t going to struggle to keep with the best.

 214bhp is a lot, especially with just 201kg of fully fuelled metal, rubber and plastic to push along (although it’s 5kg heavier than the out-going SP), but here at the open expanses of the Losail circuit, it doesn’t set your world alight.
-Whether it’s the Qatari track’s wide-open expanses that sterilise speed or the conventional inline four’s staid character, it’s tough to say, but at somewhere like Donington, Cadwell or Brands it’s going to feel ballistic.
+Whether it’s the Qatari track’s wide-open nature that sterilise speed or the conventional inline four’s staid character, it’s tough to say, but at somewhere like Donington, Cadwell or Brands it’s going to feel ballistic.

 Throttle manners are improved over the old Blade, too, with less mid-corner snatch and although the Euro5 exhaust is quiet at low revs, the SP shrieks like an open-piped WSB racer when you open the taps.
-Like the old Blade getting through strict noise testing at trackdays will still be a problem.
+Like the old Blade, getting through strict noise testing at trackdays will still be a problem.

 200bhp-plus power is ably harnessed by Honda’s most sophisticated electronics package yet, controlled by a six-axis IMU (it was five on the old Blade) for smoother (nine stage) traction and (three stage) wheelie control.
 Rider aid adjustment is deeper and more refined with rear wheel slide speed as well as amount calculated.
 It can be all be turned off, if you’ve got the talent, except for the new two stage (Sport, Track) ABS system.